freeconf/site/content/en/docs/Reference/node/reflect.md

 ---
-title: Reflect Nodes
+title: Reflect nodes
 weight: 1
 description: >
   When your application objects and field names mostly align with your YANG model
 ---

-## Usecases:
+## Use cases:
-* CRUD to Go structs
+* CRUD on Go structs
-* CRUD to Go maps or slices
+* CRUD on Go maps or slices

-## Special Notes
+## Special notes
 * You don't need perfect alignment with Go field names and YANG to use `Refect`.
-Let `Reflect` do the bulk of heavy lifting for you and capture small variations by combining with [Extend]({{< relref "extend" >}}).
+Let `Reflect` do the heavy lifting for you and capture small variations by combining with [Extend]({{< relref "extend" >}}).
 To that end, do not expect magical powers from `Reflect` to coerse your custom field types to YANG types.
 * Currently `Reflect` doesn't attempt to use reflection to implement `notifications` or `actions/rpcs` but again, you can combine `Reflect` with `Extend`.
 * Names in YANG can be `camelCase`, `kabob-case` or `snake_case` interchangablely.
 Your Go public field are obviously in `CamelCase`.

-## Simple Example
+## Simple example

 When you happen to have perfect alignment of field names to names in YANG.